 When you’re considering sleep training, it’s always good to think about all the potential pitfalls.
 Like that binky.
+Will it help – or will it make sleep training harder?
 Can you sleep train with a pacifier?

 Sleep training with a pacifier is possible and doable as long as it’s used safely and appropriately.
 Ideally, pacifiers should not be attached to the baby with a tether or by any other means.
 This may mean having multiple pacifiers in the crib or finding a safe alternative.